 By accepting these Terms and Conditions, the patient agrees that if the patient’s insurance does not cover all items ordered, even if the item is one that the patient or the healthcare provider has good reason to think is necessary, Aeroflow will not charge the insurance company and the patient will have financial responsibility for payment for the non-covered item(s).
 The patient also agrees that Aeroflow has offered alternative covered items (if any) and the cost of the non-covered item, and that the patient has then accepted financial responsibility for the non-covered item.

-By agreeing to these terms and conditions, I am also attesting that I have not already received an electric breast pump for this pregnancy.
+By agreeing to these terms and conditions, I am also attesting that I am pregnant, I desire to order a breast pump, and I have not already ordered or received an electric breast pump for this pregnancy.

 Insurance Upgrade Breast Pumps